taurushq-io/TERC-20/README.md

 ## Access control

-Access Control is managed with the OpenZeppelin library [AccessControl](https://docs.openzeppelin.com/contracts/5.x/api/access#AccessControl) which implements a role-based access control mechanisms.
+Access Control is managed with the OpenZeppelin library [AccessControl](https://docs.openzeppelin.com/contracts/5.x/api/access#AccessControl) which implements a role-based access control mechanism.

 - Default Admin Role

 The most important role is the role `DEFAULT_ADMIN_ROLE`.
-This role manage all others roles.
+This role manages all other roles.

 This role is also its own admin: it has permission to grant and revoke this role.